 Johnson County Education Research Triangle

-In November 2008, Johnson County voters invested in the county’s future by voting for a 1/8 cent sales tax to fund Triangle initiatives.
-Those initiatives include the development of the National Food and Animal Health Institute at K-State Olathe, the KU Clinical Research Center in Fairway, Kan. and here at KU Edwards, the BEST Building with 10 new degree programs in business, engineering, science and technology.
+In November 2008, Johnson County voters invested in the county’s future by voting for a 1/8-cent sales tax to fund JCERT initiatives, including development of the National Food and Animal Health Institute at K-State Olathe; the KU Clinical Research Center in Fairway, Kansas; and here at KU Edwards, the BEST Building with several degree and certificate offerings in business, engineering, science and technology.

 - K-State Olathe